History of Birchanger Green services

 Despite Birchanger being chosen as the easy option, a long battle followed.
 Government policy was to compensate landowners for the value of land they were taking; in this case the site of Birchanger was being used as a field.
 However, the landowner had received an enquiry from Tesco about building a hypermarket there, so felt he should paid what Tesco would have paid.
 This problem had never emerged before because service areas were normally built in remote areas.

 Meanwhile, in the north-east corner, BAA had their eyes on the land as part of their Stansted Airport expansion.
 The service area would have been compatible with the airport plans; in fact BAA were interested in running the service area themselves, but the Department for Transport at the time ruled that the roundabout could handle both an expanded airport and a service area.
+Many locals also objected to the development and argued that the roundabout couldn't take the traffic.

 During planning, it was always called Birchanger.
 Adding the 'Green' suffix was a common stunt in the 1990s, to try to make service areas sound more homely.
-Early publicity suggested they had wanted to open it as "Stansted Green services", but due to complaints from local parish councils, it was eventually opened as 'Birchanger Green'.
+Early publicity suggested they had wanted to open it as "Stansted Green services", but after complaints from local parish councils, it was eventually opened as 'Birchanger Green'.

-The service area opened on 9 March 1995, with the official opening ceremony occurring later on 28 April 1995.
+The service area eventually opened on 9 March 1995, with the official opening ceremony occurring later on 28 April 1995.
 The site was opened by Alan Haselhurst, MP for Uttlesford.

 This is still the only service area on the M11.